Codess-Cafe/OSS-Cohort-5/Mentees-Details/DrishyaGarg.md

 ## About Me
 I am a passionate developer currently working on Machine Learning and Data Science.
 I have experience in Python and SQL.
-Using Python,I made Sentiment Analysis project which can be used to understand the sentiment behind the reviews customers leave on different websites.

 ## GitHub
 You can find me on GitHub at [drishya22](www.github.com/drishya22)